Target Breach Information

 The moral of the story: Be careful what you click!

 SBSU does not notify customers via E-mail about password resets.
-If you need to reset your password, we’ll ask you to do it after you have logged into our Internet Banking site, not via an E-mail message.
+If you need to reset your password, we’ll ask you to do it after you have logged into our Online Banking site, not via an E-mail message.

 If you get a message requesting that you reset your password, it is not from us.
 Moreover, links that are always inside such messages will take your web browser to a sinister portal that is designed to harvest your "old" and "new" password information while you reset them.
 The scam works only if you click on the link planted in the fake E-mail.Protection Points: